JEE Main 2026 Session 2 April 6 Shift 1 Paper Analysis: Difficulty Level, Subject-wise Review & Question Paper PDF

 JEE Main Exam 2026 April 6 Session 2 Shift 1 Physics Analysis (Topic-Wise Weightage)

-A detailed topic-wise JEE Main Session 2 April 6 Shift 1 paper analysis will be done, and the table below will be updated with all topics’ weightage and approximate number of questions.
+A detailed topic-wise JEE Main Session 2 April 6 Shift 1 paper analysis is provided, and the table below is updated with all topics’ weightage and approximate number of questions.

 | Chapter | Weightage (%) | Approx. Questions |